PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 ### Electrical Tests
+Electrical tesets are in two parts.
+Unprogramed measurements made before programing the boot loader and other firmware and Programed measurements made after a boot loader and firmware have been placed into the microcontroler.

+#### Electrical Measurements before programing bootloader and firmware
 Measure and record by serial number the following electrical parameters.
 Investigate and correct abnormal measurements before applying power.
 Remove J102 and J103 and retain if present.
 Note where they should be replaced.
 Start with no connections to the DUT (Device Under Test).